sudsali/DSA_and_SQL/README.md

 # DSA
-Collection of LeetCode questions to ace the coding interview! - Created using [LeetHub v2](https://github.com/arunbhardwaj/LeetHub-2.0)
+Collection of LeetCode questions I solved to ace the coding interview!

 # Array